saranyu9569/Gems-of-Happiness/README.md

 - **Two-player gameplay**: Play against a friend in a competitive head-to-head game.
 - **Gems and Cards**: Collect and manage different types of gems, and purchase development cards to earn prestige points.
 - **Strategy**: Plan and strategize your moves to outsmart your opponent and win the game.
-- **Easy-to-use Interface**: User-friendly command-line interface to interact with the game.
+- **Easy-to-use Interface**: User-friendly GUI interface to interact with the game.

 ## Installation